 - coordination games (in particular, congestion games),

-- game dynamics (in particular, best-reponse dynamics, but also no-regret dynamics),
+- game dynamics (in particular, best-reponse dynamics, but I'm getting into ficticious play, no-regret dynamics as well),

 - broadly, social and business decision making.